esmf-org/esmf/src/addon/ESMPy/doc/api.rst

 a cubed sphere grid).

 ..
 Note:: The underlying ESMF library is built with a mix of Fortran and C++ and
           follows Fortran conventions with respect to array indexing and dimension ordering.
 Some effort has been made to make ESMPy feel more natural to the Python user where possible.
-This means that ESMPy uses 0-based indexing, which is translated to the 1-based indexing used by the ESMF backend.
+This means that ESMPy uses 0-based indexing, which is translated to the 1-based indexing used by the ESMPy backend.
 However, the dimension ordering still follows Fortran conventions.
 Namely, longitude comes before latitude, which also comes before temporal dimensions when in use.

 +++++++++++++++++++++
 Spherical coordinates